G100DKFZ/gene-is/README.md

 ## Configuration File
 GENE-IS has specific configuration files for each mode of analysis; LAM-PCR, TES paired and TES single end configuration files.
 Only the relevant configuration file should be modified for particular analysis.
-For testing GENE-IS installation user does not need to change any paramter in the configurtaion file.
+For testing GENE-IS installation user does not need to change any parameter in the configuration file.
 The templates are in the gene-is path; i.e.
 ```
 $GENIS/configFile_targetedSequencing_pairedEnd.txt
 ```
-* Analysis

-> In order to test other datasets used in the Manuscript for GENE-IS benchmarking, please see "README" file in "/path_to_location/gene-is/testFiles" directory

-### Synthetic and test guidelines

-* Synthetic datasets
-* Other guidelines

 ### Contacts ###